Ali1Assalem/MVVM-RecipeApp/README.md

 	1. Tons of other useful properties.
 Check out the flow [docs](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/).
 1. StateFlow
 	1. StateFlow is the newest addition to kotlinx.coroutines.flow.
 Simply put StateFlow is a flow with special properties.
-	1. Originally I had planned to use StateFlow in this course but it's really just totally unnecessary.
+	1. Originally I had planned to use StateFlow but it's really just totally unnecessary.
 I don't want to show you an unrealistic example of how to use something so I'm sticking with the very simple [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) in viewmodels.

 <br>
 <br>